seewalker/tf-pixelwise/README.md

 #INSTALLATION

 The only software dependencies are the various python modules being imported and CUDA.
-It is tested on CUDA 7.5 In terms of hardware, a GPU will help, but tensorflow should be able to failover into CPU-only mode.
+It is tested on CUDA 7.5 and with python 3.5.
+In terms of hardware, a GPU will help, but tensorflow should be able to failover into CPU-only mode.